Santa Monica

 Councilmember Kevin McKeown

-Current economic disruptions aside, we historically have had two major housing challenges in Santa Monica: retaining the limited affordable housing we still have, and creating new affordable housing.
+Current economic disruptions aside, we historically have had two big affordable housing challenges in Santa Monica: retaining the limited affordable housing we still have, and creating new affordable housing.

-Santa Monica builds new deed-restricted affordable housing, and converts existing apartment buildings to permanent affordability, through our non-profit affordable housing developer Community Corporation of Santa Monica (CCSM).
+Santa Monica builds new deed-restricted affordable housing, and converts existing apartment buildings to permanent affordability, through our non-profit affordable housing developer Community Corporation of Santa Monica (CCSM) and other non-profits.

-Using our redevelopment and other local money, leveraging it with state and federal funds, we were still unable to keep up with the loss of affordability.
+Even when we had access to redevelopment money, leveraging it with state and federal funds, we were still unable to keep up with the loss of affordability.
 I led our CIty Council to pass a law mandating on-site affordable housing in almost all market-driven new residential zone multi-family projects.

 No longer will developers be allowed to demolish rent-controlled apartments without replacing at least

 some of the lost affordable housing.
-Our new law eliminates in most cases the cheap "in-lieu" fees developers previously could pay to make a token gesture toward affordable housing.
+Our new law eliminates in most cases the cheap "in-lieu" fees developers previously could pay to make a token gesture toward our affordable housing needs.

 (Don’t forget that any TV set graphic on my website links to a video!)

-Recently I fought hard (and successfully!) to more than quadruple the amount of redevelopment money our city commits over the next thirty years to affordable housing.
+Many years ago I fought hard (and successfully!) to more than quadruple the amount of redevelopment money our city would commit to creating truly affordable housing.